coleifer/peewee/docs/peewee/api.rst

     :param str on_update: ON UPDATE action.
 Will be used for foreign-keys in through model.

-    The :py:class:`ManyToManyField` provides a simple interface for working with many-to-many relationships, inspired by Django.
+    The :class:`ManyToManyField` provides a simple interface for working with many-to-many relationships, inspired by Django.
 A many-to-many relationship is typically implemented by creating a junction table with foreign keys to the two models being related.
 For instance, if you were